-Evaluation of student's performance on the MMC shall be based on continuous assessment that is both formative and summative, and deemed appropriate, fair, transparent and equitable, using a wide range of assessment modes.
+Evaluation of students' performance on the MMS shall be based on continuous assessment that is both formative and summative, and deemed appropriate, fair, transparent and equitable, using a wide range of assessment modes.
 These will be designed to allow all students the opportunity to demonstrate their achievement of learning outcomes.
-During the course of their studies, students will be provided with timely, detailed and quality feedback on their work in ways that promote learning and facilitate improvement and growth.
+During their studies, students will be provided with timely, detailed and quality feedback on their work in ways that promote learning and facilitate improvement and growth.

-The final course assessment for MMC701 will be a proposal for a research project/dissertation [minimum] 10 000 words] supported by a verbal presentation.
+The final course assessment for MMS 701 is a proposal for a research project/dissertation [minimum 10 000 words] supported with a verbal presentation.

-MMC710 is constitute either a completed professional project plus maximum 10 000 words exegesis, or a complete dissertation of maximum 40 000 words.
+Assessment for MMS 710 is a completed project [plus maximum 10 000 words exegesis], or dissertation [maximum 40 000 words].